proximiio/proximiio-ios/README.md

 ## License

-Proximiio is available under the MIT license.
+Proximiio is available under commercial license.
 See the LICENSE file for more info.